-BONUS: If you complete the Assessment Exam (emailed to your utdallas.edu account) no later than September 5th, 2013, you will be allowed to drop your lowest quiz grade!
+BONUS: If you complete the Assessment Exam (link provided in eLearning) no later than September 5th, 2013, you will be allowed to drop your lowest quiz grade!
 This bonus is based on completion of the exam only, and is not contingent on your assessment exam grade.